peasantsboot/MigrationExercise/exercises/ex0/README.md

 As part of the collection, environment parameters have been maintained, that is **client id** and **client secret** to be able to authenticate at the Cloud Integration tenant.

-1. You should see three requests.
-In order to be able to select an environment, you need to open any request.
+1. If you expand the **Migration Exercises** collection, you should see three requests.
+In order to be able to select an environment, you need to select any request.

 <br>![](/exercises/ex0/images/bruno-import-collection-requests.png)